hablatraining/git-learning/README.md

 git commit -am "commit 3"
 git checkout branch1

-echo "commit 4" >> tests.txt
+echo "commit 4" > tests.txt
+git add tests.txt
-git commit -am "commit 4"
+git commit -m "commit 4"
 # Let me use the merge command, but we will see it  in detail on a further section
 git merge branch2
 git logtree